Preparing your Model for 3D Printing

 Now that we have a 3D model, we have to setup the print job.
 The 3D model file exists on your computer simply as digital information.
 In order to print it, we need to slice the model into directions that the 3D Printer can follow.
 These directions are known as G-code and are generated by a slicing software.

 When slicing a 3D model, there are several factors you can control that will influence the performance of your 3D printed object.
 These include object orientation, object resolution, infill percentage, object shells, and support material.

 First we will open our 3D model (STL File) in our slicing software.
 When the object appears in the software, we will need to orient it on the build platform.

 The position of an object on the build platform can have a dramatic impact on the end result of the print.
 Orientation of your print impacts print time, success, accuracy, and strength of your print.
-Orient your model so a flat surface is facing down on the build platform.Example of object being oriented on the build plate in the slicing software.
+Orient your model so a flat surface is facing down on the build platform.Dudlee our robot showing you the correct way to orient your object on the build plate in the slicing software.